 What can the athlete do?

-A stress fracture is unlikely to show up on an X-ray until two or three weeks into the healing process although a bone scan or MRI may give more information.
+A stress fracture is unlikely to show up on an X-ray until two or three weeks into the healing process, although a bone scan or MRI may give more information.
 Rest from running and other aggravating activities for a period of 6 weeks is often recommended.
 After the period of rest is completed a further X-ray should be taken, at which point a stress fracture may show up along the line of the fracture, seen as new bone tissue.

 What can the sports injury therapist do?